bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 `Module#remove_const`.
 That way, when the code goes on, those constants are going to be unknown again, and files reloaded on demand.

 INFO.
-This is an all-or-nothing operation, Rails does not attempt to reload only what changed since dependencies between classes makes that really tricky.
+This is an all-or-nothing operation, Quails does not attempt to reload only what changed since dependencies between classes makes that really tricky.
 Instead, everything is wiped.